 If you are down in New Orleans, sit down with the locals for a Crawfish Boil or start your day with beignets and chicory coffee at Café Du Monde.
 And, of course, don’t miss dinner at Commander’s Palace in the Garden District, “Bamm!”

 In Hawaii?
 Poke is all the rage!
-On Maui, stop by the South Maui Fish Company for fresh “sustainably” caught ahi tuna Poke or fish tacos.
+Stop by the South Maui Fish Company for fresh “sustainably” caught ahi tuna Poke or fish tacos on Maui.

-Did you head down to Mexico?
+Are you heading down to Mexico?
 I had the best tacos and tequila in San Miguel de Allende, at Don Taco Tequila, and guess what?
-This is a vegan restaurant! (insert Pic)
+This is a vegan restaurant!

 Google the local foods at your vacation location.
 You will find fantastic dishes and recommendations for the best places to eat them.
 Travel resolutions that involve eating are always on my list.